Azure/azure-mobile-apps/docs/quickstarts/xamarin-android/index.md

 Enter some text in the **Add New Item** field, then press enter or click the add item button.
 This will add the item to the list.
 Click on the item to set or clear the "completed" flag.

 ![Quickstart Android](./media/android-startup.png)

-## Troubleshooting

-If you have problems building the solution, run the NuGet package manager and update to the latest version of the `Microsoft.Azure.Mobile.Client` packages.
-Quickstart projects might not always include the latest versions.

-Please note that all the support packages referenced in your Android project must have the same version.
-The [Azure Mobile Apps NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client/) has `Xamarin.Android.Support.CustomTabs` dependency for Android platform, so if your project uses newer support packages you need to install this package with required version directly to avoid conflicts.